 - Review Your Credit Report.
 By law you are entitled to getting a free copy of your credit report from each of the three major credit reporting bureaus — Experian®, Equifax®, and TransUnion®.
-You can obtain your credit reports once every twelve months by visiting AnnualCreditReport.com.
+You can obtain your credit reporting information once every twelve months by visiting AnnualCreditReport.com.
 Make sure you go through your credit reports thoroughly to find out what’s listed and if the information shown is accurate.

 - Report All Inaccuracies.
 If you find any erroneous information on your credit report, let the credit bureau know immediately.
 This information can negatively affect your credit, lowering your score and making it harder for you to obtain financing ranging from a new credit card to a car lease or a mortgage.
 Lenders look at your credit score as a way of gauging whether or not you will be able to repay the loan, so making sure your report is accurate and your scores are healthy are important for any loans you may need to take out.

 - Know What Factors Into Your Credit Score.
 While 40 percent of adults surveyed by the CFA believe that their age or whether or not they’re married are taken into consideration when determining their credit scores, neither have anything to do with it.
-For example, one of the most commonly used credit scores, the FICO® score, uses the following:
+For example, one of the most commonly used credit scores, the FICO® score, uses the following information:

 - Payment history – 35%